 the many faces of volunteerism

 This week’s post celebrates the spirit of volunteerism and is a tribute to National Volunteer Week–April 7-13, 2019, via an update of a popular post I wrote several years ago on the importance of volunteering and helping causes or groups you believe in.
 Pictured above is the District Director for District 64 Toastmasters, Thecla Athayde, who spends many hours per week volunteering on behalf of Toastmasters International.

 Volunteerism plays a huge part of my everyday life.
 Most recently, I have been volunteering a good part of my time for the Professional Writers Association of Canada (PWAC).
-In my role as national Vice President and chair of the Partnerships and Advocacy Committee, I have the opportunity to be involved in many exciting and important activities.
-Most recently, it involved a trip to Ottawa to make a presentation to the Heritage Committee on the subject of copyright reform in relation to Canada’s creative community.
+In my role as national Vice President and chair of the Partnerships and Advocacy Committee, I have the opportunity to be involved in many exciting and important activities that affect freelance writers across Canada.
+That involved a trip to Ottawa to make a presentation to the Heritage Committee on the subject of copyright reform in relation to Canada’s creative community.
 And it has involved partnering with other writers’ groups to strengthen our voice.

 In this post, I thought it would be fun for us to reflect back on some of the most meaningful, unusual or memorable moments in volunteerism that have blessed our lives.